arun-kr-reddy/notes/computer_architecture.md

 - **DRAM refresh:** a DRAM cell consists of a capacitor & an access transistor, applying high voltage to wordline (row enable) allows us to read data (capacitor chargeas a bit) in the bitline, but capacitor charge leaks over time, memory controller needs to refresh each row periodically to restore charge, increases energy consumption & DRAM bank unavailable while refreshing, but only small % have low retention time (manufacturing process variation) so don't need to refresh every row frequently, once profiling (retention time of all DRAM rows) is done check (Bloom filters) bins to determine refresh rate of a row
   ![](./media/computer_architecture/dram_cell.png)
   - **Bloom filter:** memory efficient probabilistic data structure that compactly represents set membership, test set membership using hash functions (unique identifier generator), no false negatives & never overflows (but `num elements ∝ false positives rate`), three operations: insert, test & remove all elements, removing one particular element is not easy (can lead to removal of other elements)
-- **Hamming code:** powers-of-2 bits are regular parity bits used to track the parity of the other bits whose position have a 1 in the same place, 0th message bit used as overall parity, can correct 1-bit errors (regular parity incorrect & overall parity incorrect) & detect 2-bit errors (regular parity incorrect & overall parity correct)
+- **Hamming code:** powers-of-2 bits are regular parity bits used to track the parity of the other bits whose position have a 1 in the same place, 0th message bit used as overall parity (including regular parity bits), can correct 1-bit errors (regular parity incorrect & overall parity incorrect) & detect 2-bit errors (regular parity incorrect & overall parity correct)
   Hamming distance: number of locations at which two equal-length strings are different
   ![](./media/computer_architecture/hamming_code.png)
 - **field programable gate array (FPGA):** is a reconfigurable substrate (functions, interconnections, I/O) that can be programmed for a specific use, faster than software & more flexible than hardware, programmed using hardware description language (HDL) like Verilog & VHDL